-IGM Financial's EcoPass/Allego/VIP Public Transit Incentive Program
+IGM Financial - EcoPass/Allego/VIP Public Transit Incentive Program

-Method of Engagement: IGM Financial engages through partnership agreements with various city transit organizations to incentivize the use of public transport amongst its employees to enable carbon emissions to be reduced during their travel to and from work.
-Specifically, they have partnership agreements between Investors Group and the Winnipeg Transit Agency and the Montreal Metropolitan Transit Agency.
-Furthermore, IGM Financial's subsidiaries, Mackenzie Investments and Investment Planning Council, also have partnerships with the Toronto Transit Commission's Volume Incentive Program (VIP).
+Method of Engagement - IGM Financial engages through partnership agreements with various city transit organizations to incentivize the use of public transport amongst its employees to enable carbon emissions to be reduced during their travel to and from work.
+Specifically, IGM Financial has partnership agreements between Investors Group and Winnipeg Transit and the Montreal Metropolitan Transit Agency.
+In addition, Mackenzie Investments and Investment Planning Council have partnerships with the Toronto Transit Commission's Volume Incentive Program (VIP).

-Topic of Engagement: IGM Financial is engaging with the above agencies so that their employees have access to cleaner transportation modes with a lower carbon impact.
+Topic of Engagement - IGM Financial is engaging with the above agencies so employees have access to cleaner transportation modes with a lower carbon impact.

-Nature of Engagement: The engagements relate specifically to the agency incentive programs aimed at promoting public transit.
+Nature of Engagement - The engagements relate specifically to the agency incentive programs aimed at promoting public transit.

-Actions Advocated as part of the Engagement: Through IGM Financial's engagement with these organizations, they actively advocate for continuation of these programs and possible enhancements to subsidize the cost for employees that use public transit.
-Through these subsidies, they expect to reduce the use of employee personal vehicles, which ultimately reduces their carbon emissions.
-In 2013, they estimated that the use of public transit by their employees saved approximately 717 tonnes of CO2 emissions compared to employees taking their own personal vehicles to work every day.
+Actions advocated as part of the Engagement - Through engagement with these organizations, the company actively advocates for continuation of these programs and possible enhancements to subsidize the cost for employees that use public transit.
+Through these subsidies, IGM Financial expects to reduce the use of employees' personal vehicles, which ultimately reduces their carbon emissions.
+In 2014, IGM Financial estimated that the use of public transit by employees saved approximately 677 tonnes of CO_2 emissions compared to employees taking their own personal vehicles to work every day.